dche/FlatUtil/README.md

 - [ ] Generate help text for lists of subcommands and options.
 - [ ] `CommandBlock`'s return type should be `Never` on release build.
+- [ ] Certian types of value options can be specified more than once.

 ## License